 Well, that depends.

 Oaxaca has two very distinct seasons, rainy and dry.
-In general, rainy season runs from May to September, while dry season is October – April.
+In general, the rainy season runs from May to September, while the dry season is from October – April.

-The shoulder season for tourist is usually April and May and again from September and October.
+The shoulder season for tourists is between April and May and again from September and October.

-There are some celebrated festivals that mark high-season.
-Mexico is a Catholic country, so Easter and the Holy Week is usually busy.
+There are celebrated festivals that mark high season.
+Mexico is a Catholic country, so Easter and the Holy Week are usually busy.
 In July, Oaxaca’s most popular festival, Guelaguetza takes place.
 The Zapoteca word literally translates to “reciprocal exchanges of gifts and services” and showcases many neighboring communities dancing and donning typical clothing.

-Oaxaca is also a favored place to witness the “Dia de los Muertos,” or Day of the Dead Celebrations that take place the first two days of November.
-On December 23, the Night of the Radishes Festival takes place.
-The Zocalo is filled with artists that have carved intricate mini-statues made from radishes.
+Oaxaca is also a favored place to observe “Dia de los Muertos,” or Day of the Dead Celebrations.
+This Mexican festival takes place on the first two days of November.
+On December 23, Oaxaca celebrates the Night of the Radishes Festival.
+The Zocalo in Oaxaca is filled with artists that have carved intricate mini-statues and detailed scenes made from radishes.

 Is Oaxaca Safe?

 In general, Oaxaca is safe.
-Of course, with any city or place in the world, there is petty crime.
+Of course, in any city or place in the world, there is petty crime.

 There are some spots to avoid.
 For example, during my time visiting, thefts had risen along the Cerro Fortin path, so I chose to walk on other trails.

-As a solo female traveler I never felt threatened, but I also used common sense and followed my gut and intuition.
+As a solo female traveler I never felt threatened in Oaxaca, but I also practiced common sense and followed my gut and intuition.
 If something doesn’t feel or look right, don’t put yourself in a situation that could potentially be problematic.